 Each Taskforce member commits to take action through three initiatives aligned with each Taskforce goal.
 With a large and diverse population of institutions, the Taskforce will achieve tangible results that are specific to each institution’s unique mission and context.

 Prepare our most vulnerable students and graduates of 2020-2023 for security and success in the post-pandemic economy

-Support and partner with our communities in an inclusive recovery through and after COVID-19, focusing on displaced workers, K-12 systems, economic development, community health and COVID-19 support
+Support and partner with our communities and government in an inclusive recovery through and after COVID-19, focusing on displaced workers, adult learners, PK-12 systems, economic development, community health and COVID-19 support

 Re-imagine the Future of Higher Education in terms of how we deliver quality and accessible education, and how we evolve our programs to prepare for the future of work and for a post-pandemic world

 Taskforce members are launching Goal 1 initiatives to prepare the graduates of 2021-2023 for security and success in the post-pandemic economy.
 Schools are focusing on building bridges to a career, expanding applied learning and work-based learning experiences, and providing students with coaching and mentorship to guide career choices.